Aircoookie/WLED-Docs/docs/basics/compatible-controllers.md

   # - toc
 ---

-Currently (as of summer 2023) only the microcontrollers from Espressif, types ESP8266 and ESP32 (with dual core) are fully supported.
+Currently (as of summer 2023) only the microcontrollers from Espressif, types ESP8266 and ESP32 (with dual core) are fully supported, however ESP8266 should not be used for any new installations.

 Some of the newer types like ESP32-C3, ESP32-S2 and ESP32-S3 are experimentally supported, but productive use is not recommended yet because some bugs are suspected.
 In addition, the installation of these newer types is not that easy: there are several hardware variations/boards for which the SW must be specially compiled.
 It should also be mentioned that some ESP32-C3 boards (so-called C3 mini V1.0.0) are still being sold on the market where WLAN does not work properly.

-To try out WLED with 5V addressable strip a simple microcontroller board like ESP8266 D1 mini or ESP32 D1 mini is sufficient.
+To try out WLED with 5V addressable strip a simple microcontroller board like ESP32 D1 mini is sufficient.
 The simplest setup might be like:
 ![Simple WLED setup](../assets/images/content/pic10.jpg)

 However, there are a few other things to keep in mind for a proper setup: